taylorrose/wizard-murder-mystery/05_REVEAL_EPILOGUE.md

 ### Managing the Reveal
 1. Let the initial revelation breathe—don't rush
-2. Allow Kett's player to deliver their confession with feeling
+2. Allow Cross's player to deliver their confession with feeling
-3. Give Pyke's player a moment to respond to accusations
+3. Give Thorne's player a moment to respond
 4. If players are confused, clarify the dual-killer situation
-5. Let the group genuinely debate the resolution
+5. Let the group choose a resolution branch

 ### If Players Guessed Early
-- Still play out the reveal dramatically
+- Play out the reveal dramatically
 - Emphasize the "why" over the "who"
 - Focus on the moral complexities
-- Let correct guessers feel vindicated

 ### Sequel Teasing
-The epilogue sets up "The Third Shadow" mystery.
-If players want to play again:
+The epilogue sets up "The Third Shadow."
+Consider:
-- The unknown face in the Mirror could be anyone
+- The unknown face in the Mirror
-- Perhaps someone used the temporal research to hide outside time
-- The previous Minister's death might have had another witness
-- Vale (the real one) never appeared—where are they?
+- Temporal hiding via research
+- The real Agent Blackwood's whereabouts

 ---

-## How this connects:
+## How this connects
 With the mystery solved, Document 06 (FORMATTING_PRINTING) provides production guidance for creating a professional-looking game kit.
-The story is complete, but the presentation brings it to life.